Junior Eurovision Song Contest 2024: Postcards

 Contestants were featured in "postcard" video introductions, in which they perform activities interspersed with artificial intelligence (AI)-generated footage of themselves in various imaginary scenarios.
-The implementation of AI elements was met with criticism from fans and media outlets.

 Presentation of the jury votes

 The presentation of the jury votes was additionally changed for 2024.
-As opposed to previous years in which the scoreboard was laid out vertically in descending order, the scoreboard this year was laid out horizontally, with each country having its position fixed according to the running order and a score bar to fill out points with.
-The presenters announced the number of points each country received according to the 1–10 scale; for example, each country is shown the amount of countries that have given it 1 point, 2 points, and so forth.
+As opposed to previous years in which the scoreboard was laid out horizontally in descending order, the scoreboard this year was laid out vertically, with each country having its position fixed according to the running order and a score bar to fill out points with.
+The presenters announced the number of points each country received according to the 1–10 scale; for example, each country is shown the number of countries that have given it 1 point, 2 points, and so forth.
 The 12 points were still announced by a spokesperson appointed by each country, however, their segments were pre-recorded instead of being a live link.
 Executive producer Ana María Bordas stated that this was due to the Saturday timeslot forcing the producers to cap the show at two hours, and also in order to avoid causing stress for the participants.